GalaxyRoblox/Policies/docs/moderation.md

 # Galaxy Discord Moderation Guidelines

-This community is based around the Roblox game [Galaxy](https://roblox.com/games/12426862174 "Roblox - Galaxy").
+This community is based around the Roblox game **[Galaxy](https://roblox.com/games/12426862174 "Roblox - Galaxy")**.
 This means that our standards on the Discord cannot be any lower than our standards in-game.
 You are expected to be professional, independent and mature.
 Your job is to enforce rules, and these guidelines will explain how.

 **Trial Moderators**, direct any questions to the other Moderators.
 They have experience and will help to support and guide you.
 **Moderators**, direct any questions to the Mod Manager.